Earth Science program

 Career opportunities for earth scientists have increased as our society has placed a need on understanding our environment and careful planning of our land — both locally and internationally.

 Theories and skills learned in earth science apply to a broad range of occupations.
-Our graduates have went on to work for private businesses, government and non-profit agencies.
+Our graduates have gone on to work for private businesses, government and non-profit agencies.
 For more details on alumni careers and wages visit the Geography & Environmental Science careers page

 Positions